tractor/tractor/INSTALL.md

 environment variables should be set appropriately.
 To do this, add the following lines to your `~/.bashrc` (or equivalent for other shells):

-    export TRACTOR_HOME=/Users/jon/svn/tractor
+    export TRACTOR_HOME=/usr/local/tractor
     export PATH=${TRACTOR_HOME}/bin:${PATH}
     export MANPATH=${TRACTOR_HOME}/man:${MANPATH}

+(Note that the first line may need to be modified to reflect the actual location of the uncompressed "tractor" directory on your system.)
 To make sure that "login" shells also pick up these variables, you may also wish to point your `~/.bash_profile` at `~/.bashrc`.
 This can be achieved with the line

     [ -f ~/.bashrc ] && source ~/.bashrc